FAQs

 Including rail as part of the Project isn’t as simple as attaching train lines onto the side of the new bridge.
 Trains need alignments with shallower slopes, wider curves and different load capacities than roads that are built for cars and trucks.

-A purpose-built precast concrete facility has been built in Bridgewater to produce the 1,082 concrete segments needed to make up the 1.2-kilometre deck of the new bridge.
+A purpose-built precast concrete facility was built in Bridgewater to produce the 1,082 concrete segments needed to make up the 1.2-kilometre deck of the new bridge.

-After each segment is used to match-cast the next segment, it is relocated to the storage area and the process is repeated to make the 1,082 segments.
+After each segment was used to match-cast the next segment, it was relocated to the storage area and the process was repeated to make the 1,082 segments.

 How deep are the foundations of the new bridge?